obsidian-tasks-group/obsidian-tasks/contributing/Code/How do I use Moment in src.md

 ## Using Moment as a type in src/

-To declare the type Moment, for use as the type of a variable, field or function return type in files that will be **released** in the Tasks plugin:
+To declare the type `Moment`, for use as the type of a variable, field or function return type in files that will be **released** in the Tasks plugin:

 <!-- snippet: declare-Moment-type-in-src -->
 ```ts